wanghailei/study_ror/Hotwire/turbo.md

 ### 3 Purposes

-Turbo Drive is for layout; Turbo Frame is for interactive parts; and Turbo Stream is for displaying parts.
-I think they can be aliased as Turbo Navigation, Turbo Interaction, and Turbo Display. ;-D
+==Turbo Drive is for layout; Turbo Frame is for interactive parts; and Turbo Stream is for displaying parts.
+I think they can be aliased as Turbo Navigation, Turbo Interaction, and Turbo Display. ;-D==

 #### Turbo Drive → Layout transitions